uniQIndividual/scorched.report/src/pages/speedruns/rules.md

 ## Submitting

 - The video must not start with or after the first visible frame
+- It should probably be in Team Scorched?
 - Submit the video in the Scorched Realm discord server

 ## Timing